For the Birds Radio Program

 - Deer Eating Baby Birds (July 6, 2001)

 White-tailed deer eat a lot more than plants.
+This was a slightly shortened version of the program that aired in December 2000.

 - American Kestrel (May 4, 2001)